 Mac’s commercial lending practice involves negotiating, structuring, and documentation of all types and sizes of lending transactions and all types of collateral, including loans for business acquisition, real estate acquisition, development loans, construction loans, commercial and industrial loans, and working capital facilities.
 His experience also includes the restructure, amendment, renewal, modification, and consolidation of such loans.
 Mac’s real estate experience includes in-depth knowledge of real estate law and title underwriting.
-He currently serves as a licensed agent for two national title insurance companies.
+He currently serves as a licensed agent for three national title insurance companies.

 Mac served as Chapter 7 Interim Trustee of the U.S. Bankruptcy Court of the Middle District of Tennessee and was a member of the Panel of Trustees of the U.S. Bankruptcy Court of Middle District of Tennessee for 17 years.
 Paired with his extensive representation of creditors, Mac is a leading attorney in his field.
 He regularly consults and represents clients on matters regarding insolvency, bankruptcy, preferences, fraudulent conveyances, and proof of claim issues.